 Professor Bemis is excited to have the opportunity to lecture internationally this summer on Finance in Beijing, China.
 She and her husband enjoy travelling with their teenage daughter.

-This event is part of the Strategic Leadership Discussion.
+This event is part of the CFO Discussion: Strategic Leadership Discussion.
 Join the discussion today and share your voice.

 Can your organization compete for Top Gen Y talent?